 The beautifully aerodynamic shape of many flying birds is a testament to their agility in the air.

-White ibis (Eudocimus albus), laughing gull (Larus atricilla), and brown pelican (nominate race, Pelecanus occidentalis occidentalis).
+White ibis (Eudocimus albus), brown pelican (nominate race, Pelecanus occidentalis occidentalis), and laughing gull (Leucophaeus atricilla),

-Large and heavy birds, like this American flamingo (Phoenicopterus ruber) often have to taxi in order to get off the ground or water.
+Large and heavy birds, like this Caribbean flamingo (Phoenicopterus ruber) often have to taxi in order to get off the ground or water.

-A female Greater Antillean grackle (Puerto Rican race, Quiscalus niger brachypterus) bathes in a puddle of rain water.
+Greater Antillean grackles (Puerto Rican race, Quiscalus niger brachypterus) bathe in a puddle.

 After bathing is a rain puddle, a tropical mockingbird, Mimus gilvus, fluffs up to dry its feathers.